TheYoanel/TheYoanel/README.md

 # Introduction
 Greetings!
 My name is Nelson Lefebvre, a passionate and dedicated individual hailing from France 🥐.
 Armed with a Master's degree in Computer Science, specializing in Decision and Optimization as well as AI-Data 🗂️, I am poised at the intersection of cutting-edge technology and impactful solutions.

-My journey in academia led me to the University of Omaha in 2022, where I honed my programming prowess across a myriad of languages, enriching my skill set and broadening my horizons.
-With a keen interest in data analysis, software development, and artificial intelligence, I traverse the realms of technology with fervor and enthusiasm.

-Venturing beyond the confines of lecture halls, I embarked on a professional expedition as a data engineer at Carrefour, where I navigated through intricate datasets, unraveling insights and unraveling the mysteries of dynamic business landscapes, particularly within the realm of accounting.
-This hands-on experience not only augmented my analytical acumen but also provided invaluable insights into the intricacies of real-world challenges.
+I hold a Master’s degree in Computer Science, specializing in Decision-Making, Optimization, and AI-Data.
+During my studies, I had the privilege of participating in a university exchange program at the esteemed University of Omaha in 2022, which significantly enhanced my programming skills.

+My expertise is primarily in data analysis, software development, and project management, with a strong focus on artificial intelligence.
+I have practical experience as a Data Analyst at Carrefour and Credit Agricole, where I applied my analytical skills to real-world challenges, refining my ability to derive actionable insights from large datasets.
+This role deepened my understanding of the complexities of dynamic business environments, particularly within accounting teams.

+Currently, I am a VIE in IS&T at Alstom, where I support project execution, manage training across the Americas, and oversee various technical initiatives.
+My passion for data-driven decision-making and process improvement continues to drive my professional journey.
 Curious minds are invited to delve into my GitHub repository, a treasure trove showcasing the fusion of academic prowess and practical expertise.
 Explore projects that epitomize my zeal for leveraging technology to surmount real-world obstacles, and witness firsthand the impact of innovation in action.

 # Contact: